jsheridanwells/dev-scrapbook/devops/aws-deploying-and-provisisioning-notes.md

  - Can be assigned to static IP addresses
  - Multiple ports on a single instance
  - BUT - No TLS termination
- - This is good for end-to-end encryption, packet is encrypted until it reaches the server
+ - This is good for end-to-end encryption, packet is encrypted until it reaches the application server

 ## Autoscaling
  - __Vertical Scaling__: changing EC2 type which would require a reboot and downtime